quacksouls/lyf/doc/data.md

 also be accessed as `Number.NaN`.

 Positive `Infinity` is defined in JavaScript as the number greater than every other number in the language.
-Similarly, `-Infinity` is defined as the number smaller than every other number.
+Similarly, the special number `-Infinity` is defined as the number smaller than every other number.
 These two numbers are useful in certain situations, but do not expect them to behave like their formal mathematical definitions.
 The special numbers `Infinity` and `-Infinity` are the same as [`Number.POSITIVE_INFINITY`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/POSITIVE_INFINITY) and [`Number.NEGATIVE_INFINITY`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/NEGATIVE_INFINITY),